OPT

 - Do not leave the United States until you have received your EAD card!

-Once you secure a job offer, you must email it to your advisor.
+Once you secure a job offer, you must email it to international@northwestu.edu.

 Stem OPT Extension